Ulcerative colitis

 • Tiredness and fatigue

-• Decreased performance, physical weakness
+• Reduced performance, physical weakness

 • Fever

-• anemia and iron deficiency due to blood loss with bowel movements
+• Anemia and iron deficiency due to blood loss with bowel movements

 • Joint inflammation is common and very painful; ankylosing spondylitis – a rheumatic disease – is also possible.